Starting Strength Phase 2 Workout Program

 The second exercise alternates between Bench Press (horizontal push) and Overhead Press (vertical push).
 Together they build complete upper body pressing strength.
 Alternating gives each lift recovery time.

-Power Clean in Workout B. By Phase 2, deadlift weights are heavy enough that pulling heavy 3x/week impairs recovery — particularly for the next session's squats.
+The third exercise is a pull: Deadlift in Workout A and Power Clean in Workout B. By Phase 2, deadlift weights are heavy enough that pulling heavy 3x/week impairs recovery — particularly for the next session's squats.
 Power cleans train explosive hip extension with lighter loads, continuing to develop the posterior chain without the same recovery cost.
 The explosive nature of cleans also helps drive deadlift strength up indirectly.

 Substitutions: If you can't do power cleans (no coaching available, no platform, etc.), Bent Over Row is the most common replacement.
 Rows build upper back and posterior chain strength, though you lose the explosive training component.
 Rippetoe himself allows this substitution.